-Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the District's basic financial statements.
-The schedule of obligation under finance purchase payable are presented for purposed of additional analysis and are not a required part of the basic financial statements.
+Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the Fire District No. 1 of the Township of South Brunswick's basic financial statements.
+The long-term debt schedule of obligations under finance purchases payable are presented for purposed of additional analysis and are not a required part of the basic financial statements.
 Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
 The information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United Stated of America.
-In our opinion, the schedule of obligation under finance purchase payable fairly stated, in all material respects, in relation to the basic financial statements as a whole.
+In our opinion, the long-term debt schedule of obligations under finance purchase(s) payable fairly stated, in all material respects, in relation to the basic financial statements as a whole.